Perspective on the state of CMMC – July 2021

 CMMC forces companies to ask if they have truly been in compliance with their current requirements and many are finding that the answer is “no”.
 With C-suite attention, DIB firms are recognizing that their system security plans (SSP) are superficial, plan of action & milestones (POAMs) serve as a graveyard of good ideas and missed deadlines, and bidding/contracting does not recognize what security rules they’re actually testifying to meeting.

 At Oxalis, our perspective is that this is the gap between the DoD’s view that CMMC should be relatively inexpensive versus the reality of firms, some of who, are facing $250,000+ estimates for getting certified.
+Get help now.

 Get your house in order and make sure you’re meeting your current requirements before diving straight into CMMC.
 Remember, there is personal criminal liability associated with failing to protect government information, and although rarely prosecuted, ensuring you meet the requirements of DFARS 7012/7019 will serve as a stepping stone to CMMC 3.